loopnaz/loopnaz/content/about/values.md

 Our resources, our mission, and our people are not ours alone.
 We want to partner with organizations of all shapes and sizes to make a lasting difference for our neighbors in downtown Chicago and around the world.

-Whether you’re a [member][member] of the Church of the Nazarene or another group altogether or your business is interested in [partnering][partner] with us or enlisting our services, we’re eager to explore the possibilities.
+Whether you’re a [member][membership] of the Church of the Nazarene or another group altogether or your business is interested in [partnering][partner] with us or enlisting our services, we’re eager to explore the possibilities.

-Find us on our [daily prayer walk][prayer-walk] or [contact us][contact] so we can together.
+Find us on our [daily prayer walk][prayer-walk] or [contact us][contact] so we can get together.

 [contact]: /contact/
+[membership]: /join/membership/
 [partner]: /join/partnership/
 [prayer-walk]: /join/prayer-walk/
 [sunday]: /join/sunday/